aleph1888/integralCES_consumer/README.md

 </pre>

 What goes under:
  a) API will generate a *request token* by making curl request saving it on a [cookie](https://github.com/aleph1888/integralCES_consumer/blob/master/includes/icesSDKv0/tools/tokenTool.inc) and then use it to return the *login url* on integralCES server.

  b) After successfully login, CES Server will call your [API](https://github.com/aleph1888/integralCES_consumer/blob/master/includes/icesSDKv0/tools/requestAccessToken.php) providing an *authorization token* which will be saved in a cookie.

  c) API will then request for an *access_token* and save it on a cookie.

-d) Then, API will redirect to *my_callback_url*.
+ d) Then, API will redirect to *$my_callback_url* param.

 4) Check for your loged user:
 <pre>